 a.
 CRR, which is an abbreviation of Capital Requirements Regulation and shall mean Regulation (EU) No 575/2013;

 b.
-SFT, which is an abbreviation of Securities Financing Transaction and shall mean “repurchase transaction, securities or commodities lending or borrowing transaction, long settlement transaction and margin lending transaction” as referred to in Regulation (EU) No 575/2013;
+CRD, which is an abbreviation of Capital Requirements Directive and shall mean Directive 2013/36/EU;

 c.
+SFT, which is an abbreviation of Securities Financing Transaction and shall mean “repurchase transaction, securities or commodities lending or borrowing transaction, or margin lending transaction” as referred to in point (139) of Article 4(1) in Regulation (EU) No 575/2013;

+d.
 CRM, which is an abbreviation for Credit Risk Mitigation.

+e.
+CSD, which is an abbreviation for Central Securities Depository.

+f.
+QCCP, which is an abbreviation for Qualifying Central Counterparty.

+g.
+PFE, which is an abbreviation for Potential Future Exposure.

 1.4.
 Sign convention

 9. All amounts shall be reported as positive figures.
-An exception are the amounts reported in {LRCalc;050;010}, {LRCalc;070;010}, {LRCalc;080;010}, {LRCalc;100;010}, {LRCalc;120;010}, {LRCalc;140;010}, {LRCalc;210;010}, {LRCalc;220;010}, {LRCalc;240;010}, {LRCalc;250;010}, {LRCalc;260;010}, {LRCalc;310;010}, {LRCalc;320;010}, {LRCalc;270;010}, {LRCalc;280;010}, {LRCalc;330;010}, {LRCalc;340;010}, {LR3;010;010}, {LR3;020;010}, {LR3;030;010}, {LR3;040;010}, {LR3;055;010}, {LR3;065;010}, {LR3;075;010} and {LR3;085;010}.
-Thereby note that {LRCalc;050;010}, {LRCalc;070;010}, {LRCalc;080;010}, {LRCalc;100;010}, {LRCalc;120;010}, {LRCalc;140;010}, {LRCalc;210;010}, {LRCalc;220;010}, {LRCalc;240;010}, {LRCalc;250;010}, {LRCalc;260;010}, {LRCalc;270;010}, {LRCalc;280;010}, {LR3;055;010}, {LR3;065;010}, {LR3;075;010} and {LR3;085;010} only take negative values.
-Also note that, apart from extreme cases, {LRCalc;310;010}, {LRCalc;320;010}, {LRCalc;330;010}, {LRCalc;340;010}, {LR3;010;010}, {LR3;020;010}, {LR3;030;010} and {LR3;040;010} only take positive values.
+With the exception of:

+The items whose label is preceded by a negative sign (-), where no positive figure is expected to be reported for that item.

+{LRCalc;0310;0010}, {LRCalc;0320;0010}, {LRCalc;0330;0010}, {LRCalc;0340;0010, which could take negative values in extreme cases, otherwise they take positive values.

+{LRCalc;0280;0010}can take a positive values due to Article 473a (7) CRR, otherwise they take negative values.

 PART II: TEMPLATE RELATED INSTRUCTIONS

-1. Structure and frequency

-1. The leverage ratio template is divided into two parts.
-Part A comprises all the data items that enter into the calculation of the leverage ratio that institutions shall submit to competent authorities in accordance with the first subparagraph of Article 430(1) of the CRR, while Part B comprises all the data items that institutions shall submit in accordance with the second subparagraph of Article 430(1) of the CRR (i.e. for the purposes of the report referred to in Article 511 of the CRR).

-2. When compiling the data for this ITS, institutions shall consider the treatment of fiduciary assets in accordance with Article 429(13) of the CRR.

-2. Formulas for leverage ratio calculation
+1. Formulas for leverage ratio calculation

-3. The leverage ratio is based on a capital measure and a total exposure measure, which can be calculated with cells from Part A.
+1. The leverage ratio is based on a capital measure and a total exposure measure, which can be calculated with cells from LRCalc.

-4. Leverage Ratio – fully phased-in definition = {LRCalc;310;010} / {LRCalc;290;010}.
+2. Leverage Ratio – fully phased-in definition = {LRCalc;0310;0010} / {LRCalc;0290;0010}.